rust-lang/rfcs/text/0000-rust-analyzer.md

 There are several things that we would like to improve about the current situation:

-* We would to concentrate our efforts behind one LSP server, not support both the RLS and rust-analyzer.
+* We would like to concentrate our efforts behind one LSP server, not support both the RLS and rust-analyzer.
     * Further, the goal for some time has been to adopt a query-based architecture much like the one that rust-analyzer is using.
 * We would like to (eventually) avoid having two implementations of the Rust compiler to support, one in rustc and one in rust-analyzer.
 * We would like to "pay down" technical debt within the compiler itself and to make it approachable.